-Thus, we conducted a GWA analysis of the pathogen and host transcriptomes to identify loci in B. cinerea that may be modulating this interaction.
+Thus, we conducted a GWA analysis of the pathogen and host transcriptomes to identify loci in B. cinerea that may be modulating the outcome of the interaction between the species.
 We utilized a previous co-transcriptome dataset of variation in individual transcript expression profiles of diverse B. cinerea isolates infecting the wildtype host Col-0 A. thaliana (Zhang, Corwin et al. 2017, Zhang, Corwin et al. 2018).
 The genomes of both the host and the pathogen harbor extensive genetic diversity that has been successfully used for GWA to identify loci controlling virulence (Atwell, Corwin et al. 2018, Soltis, Atwell et al. 2019).
-Further, the virulence outcome of the interaction is easily measured via high-throughput digital imaging allowing for a large body of molecular information to underpin any hypothesis generation from GWA (Denby, Kumar et al. 2004, Rowe and Kliebenstein 2008, Zhang, Corwin et al. 2017, Atwell, Corwin et al. 2018, Soltis, Atwell et al. 2019).
-These SNPs have an explicit directionality to them, as genetic causality must arise within the pathogen and then extend to the host.
-This analysis found mostly small-effect polymorphisms dispersed throughout the B. cinerea genome, with several trans-eQTL hotspots.
-These hotspot loci linked to specific host or pathogen transcript modules and to variation in lesion size.
-There was no identifiable overlap in the hotspots that influenced the host’s or the pathogen’s transcriptome, suggesting a somewhat independent basis of transcriptional regulation of host and pathogen by the B. cinerea genome.
+Further, the virulence outcome of the interaction is easily measured via high-throughput digital imaging and has previously been utilized for studies into the transcriptomic and genomic basis for virulence allowing for a large body of molecular information to underpin any hypothesis generation from GWA (Denby, Kumar et al. 2004, Rowe and Kliebenstein 2008, Zhang, Corwin et al. 2017, Atwell, Corwin et al. 2018, Soltis, Atwell et al. 2019).
+The loci tagged by these SNPs have an explicit directionality of effect, as genetic causality must arise within the pathogen and then extend to the host.
+Our analysis found mostly small-effect polymorphisms dispersed throughout the B. cinerea genome, with several trans-eQTL hotspots.
+These hotspot loci are linked to specific host or pathogen transcript co-expression modules and to variation in lesion size.
+There was no identifiable overlap in the hotspots that influenced the host’s or the pathogen’s transcriptome, suggesting a surprisingly independent basis of transcriptional regulation of host and pathogen by the B. cinerea genome.
 Among these hotspot loci, all appeared to tag novel genes not previously identified as controlling plant-pathogen virulence interactions.
 Overall, we identify a mix of novel loci potentially controlling the interaction of A. thaliana and B. cinerea via modulation of gene expression, with evidence for connections to virulence.

 RESULTS